efemberg11/GeoModel_rmakhman/docs/start/install.md

 # Install the GeoModel Libraries

-In this section, instructions on how to install the GeoModel libraries on different platforms are given.
-The instructions are aimed at end users and will install stable, pre-compiled versions of the libraries.
+In this section, instructions on how to **install** the GeoModel libraries on different platforms are given.
+The instructions are aimed at **end users**.
+A relevant package manager will be used for each of the **supported platforms**, and the commands will install **stable**, **pre-compiled** versions of the libraries.

+Instead, if you would like to:

+- build the libraries for an unsupported platform
+- get the latest version of the code from the GeoModel repository
+- develop the libraries

-Instead, if you would like to get the latest version of the code from the GeoModel repository, or if you want to develop the libraries, you have to compile them from scratch.
-In that case, please follow the instructions provided in the [dev](/dev/index.md) section.
+then, you have to **compile them** from scratch.
+In that case, please follow the instructions provided in the [For Developers](../dev/index.md) section.

-If you have problems, please send a message to the mailing list provided in the [Contacts] page.
+If you have problems, please send a message to the mailing list provided in the [Contacts](../contacts.md) page.

 ## Install the GeoModel visualizer and all the libraries